o7-Fire/Mindustry-Ozone/README.md

 - Auto create efficient miner block pool using bruteforce
 - Brainwash nexity to not mess with this README.md
 - Create AIO script to launch ozone (non java user)
+- Auto Java, switch java version when launched from another version

 # Disclaimer

 It's totally for entertainment purpose, user is fully responsible for using this tools